 1. Research reimbursement in your area

 Begin by making a list of all of the insurance companies in your city and state, so you can find their contact information to inquire about their coverage.
-One great place to start is searching by state on eHealthInsurance.
+One great place to start is searching in your area on eHealthInsurance for types of plans that are available.
 Another good place to start is with some of the major national health plans, which include:

 - Blue Cross Blue Shield